Micah-L/HashPass/ReadMe.md

 You can install this app right from [the Google play store](https://play.google.com/store/apps/details?id=com.micah.hashpass), or from the [latest apk](release/HashPass.apk).

+You can also access a web version of this app on [my website](https://micahloverro.com/hashpass).

 ## Developing

 This project uses Expo.
 Thus it is written in JavaScript using React.